CAE Reading and Use of English Practice Test 15

 Statutory (adj) — controlled by law.
 Statutory requirements for foster parents.

-Guideline (n) — a set of instruction on how do to something or how something should be.
+Guideline (n) — a set of instructions on how to do something or how something should be.
 School behaviour guidelines.

 Obsolete (adj) — something no longer in use and replaced by something newer or better.
 He liked to drive his obsolete car around town.

 Blur (v) — make something or someone difficult to see clearly.
-The internet blurs distinction between various nations and cultures, thus expediting the process of globalization.
+The internet blurs distinction between various nations and cultures, thus expediting the process of globalisation.

 Reconcile (v) — to make two things or people coexist or agree despite their differences.
 It was almost impossible to reconcile two of my drunk friends.